Mitchelldscott/control-rs/README.md

 The documentation provides theoretical references and specific user guidance.
 Each module should include:

-* A concise conceptual description (similar to [MathWorks TransferFunction docs](https://www.mathworks.com/help/control/ug/transfer-functions.html))
+* A conceptual description of the module (similar to [MathWorks TransferFunction docs](https://www.mathworks.com/help/control/ug/transfer-functions.html))
-* Links to theoretical references
+* Links to theoretical references for more in-depth understanding
-* Examples
+* Example of how to use the module

+## Project Templates

+In addition to providing the foundational blocks for implementing control systems, `control-rs` should have templates that integrate control systems with crates from the embedded rust community.
+These templates can then provide users a starting point for developing their own products.

 ## Book